 |From Barajas to the Puerta del Sol||from €38.00||from €45.00|

-There are various transport options for getting around different areas of the city.
+There are various transport options for getting around different areas.
 A complete overview of the Madrid public transport systems can be found on the official website.
 You can also choose to download and print our free Madrid Transports Guide in pdf format.

 The Metro system in Madrid is undoubtedly a convenient and fast way of getting around the city by the public transports.
 There are more than 300 stations and works pretty much all the time, every day from 06:00 in the morning until 01:30 at night.
-In view of its size, (it covers an area of 297 km), it is not always easy to get your bearings, particularly for those who are visiting the city for the first time.
+In view of its size, (it covers an area of 297 km), it is not always easy to get your bearings, particularly for those who are visiting it for the first time.

-Using the city buses is certainly a viable way to get around Madrid.
+Using buses is certainly a viable way to get around Madrid.
 The buses operate from 06:00 in the morning to 23:30 at night whilst the night buses, which are called “búhos”, (which means owl in English) all depart from Plaza Cibeles and are identifiable by the letter "N.".
 They are not the safest transports in Madrid, especially at night.

 Despite their exceptional efficiency, the downside of using the buses, either during the day or at night, is that they don't stop at a passenger's exact destination which means that it can sometimes be necessary to take different modes of transport depending on where your accommodation is located.

 A large number of visitors prefer travelling around the city by taxi.
-For those who wish to use a taxi in Madrid, it is worth knowing that the public taxis are white with a red stripe along the doors along with the city's emblem and their license number.
+For those who wish to use a taxi in Madrid, it is worth knowing that the public taxis are white with a red stripe on the doors along with the city's emblem and their license number.
 However, in Madrid, as is the case in many other large cities across the world, some of the taxi drivers can be quite unhelpful and do not always have a valid license.
 It is easier to book a private taxi to get a safe taxi transfer at a fair price

 Taxileader.net service at Madrid Airport